-We added the cutest ceramic accessories to our shop in collaboration with Suji Ceramics, an AAPI woman-owned business!
-Initially, we had planned to release the stain stick holder and mini laundry powder scoop as holiday-only offerings, but they were so well received that they're now here to stay.
+We added the cutest ceramics to our shop in collaboration with Suji Ceramics.
+Initially, we had planned to release the stain stick holder and mini laundry powder scoop as holiday-only offerings, but they were so well received that they've now been restocked!

-These items will be available in our signature butter yellow for most of the year, and each season we'll release limited edition colorways and patterns.
-Speaking of, our winter blue pieces are almost sold out!
+These items will be available in our signature butter yellow for most of the year, and we'll hopefully release seasonal limited edition colorways and patterns (speaking of, our winter blue pieces are almost sold out!).

 Read on for our Q&A with the maker, Suji Lee: